ydahal1/ydahal1/jokes.md

-What's the difference between a seal and a sea lion?
-An ion!
+They're making a movie about clocks.
+It's about time

 [
-Sun Oct  5 00:29:53 UTC 2025
+Mon Oct  6 00:27:28 UTC 2025
  ]